sponsorCoinAdmin/SPCOIN-PROJECT-MODULES/README.md

 ```

 ## EX1.
 Cloning SPCOIN-PROJECT-MODULES with all submodules
-### 1. Run the above shell script in a command terminal
-### 2. Execute the schipt in the directorywhere you wish to install the project by typing
+### 1. Run the above shell script in a command terminalwh ere you wish to install the project by typing
 cloneSpCoinProjects\<enter>

 ## EX2.
 Cloning SPCOIN-PROJECT-MODULES with all submodules using your shell startup script